-31 December 2011.
-This decrease reflected lower average prices, as described above, and industry-wide and regional CPI inflationary pressures.
+Xstrata Nickel's Operating EBITDA before exceptional items was U.S.\$746 million for the year ended 31 December 2012.
+This reflected lower average prices and industry-wide and regional CPI inflationary pressures.
 Partially offsetting these effects were real unit cost savings as a result of higher production and nickel head grade at Raglan and Sudbury and the successful conversion to fully procured power and increased production at Falcondo, and a strengthening of the U.S. dollar against Xstrata Nickel's operating currencies.